iamkirankumaryadav/SQL/Joins.md

 <h3 name='left'>2.
 LEFT Join</h3>

-Join all the Rows from Left Table and Matching Rows from Right Table.
+Join all the rows from `left` table and matching rows from `right` table.

 ```SQL
 SELECT O.ID, C.Name